 Are you wondering if you can claim an out-of-pocket medical expense?
 We have good news.
 You may be able to claim these expenses incurred through a health care spending account (HSA).

-Although having access to an employer-sponsored health care plan is a huge benefit, it does not cover all medical expenses.
-Furthermore, group plans have dollar limits, deductibles, and co-payments, which means you may end up footing the bill for a significant portion of your medical expenses each year.
+Although having access to an employer-sponsored health care plan is a huge benefit, it does not cover all healthcare expenses.
+Furthermore, group plans have dollar limits, deductibles, and co-payments, which means you may end up footing the bill for a significant portion of your healthcare expenses each year.

 That is where a health spending account (HSA)—also known as a health care spending account (HCSA) — can come in.

-It pays for any dental and medical expense that is not covered by your group health care plan or provincial plan.
+It pays for any private health services plans that are not covered by your group health care plan or provincial plan.
 However, an HSA is beneficial not only to employees, but also to employers because the money contributed to it is tax deductible.

 What is a Health Spending Account?